JudgeZ/Python-for-Power-Platform/docs/user-manual/04-power-pages.md

 ```

 Generates a plan grouped by entity (`adx_entitypermissions`, `adx_webpageaccesscontrolrules`, `adx_webroles`) identifying `create`, `update`, and `delete` operations needed to align Dataverse with the local export.
+Pass `--key-config` with the same JSON object structure as uploads when overriding natural keys.

 ### Provider options & key overrides